latompkins/sample-generation-06-2023/README.md

   * ldmx-det-v14 with 100 um gaps (a good place to start!)
   * 1-4e multiplicities, 200k events each
 * Change the location of the upstream modules
-  * 2 mm between the tagger tracker and the TS modules, 2mm in between the two upstream modules, upstream model x-position should be the same as the tagger tracker (DONE)
+  * 2 mm between the tagger tracker and the TS modules, 2mm in between the two upstream modules, upstream model x-position should be the same as the tagger tracker (I have made the detector geometry changes but haven't generated samples.
+See `/sdf/group/ldmx/users/meganloh/samples/ldmx-sw/Detectors/data/ldmx-det-v14-2mm-modules`)
-    *
+  * 1e only, 1mil events
 * Add a vertical bar layer
 * Debug beam parameters for 1e by checking the center of the beam relative to the bar's center
 * Validate geometry changes